hq9000/hq9000/_posts/2022-07-19-vega-visualization-performance-benchmark.md

 One of the most prominent use cases of Vega is the following:

 * the data to be visualized is stored somewhere as `json` or `csv`
-* a short, 100-200 lines long, `json` is embedded into the page
+* a declarative `json` specification is embedded into the page, or loaded from the outside
-* a JavaScript runtime of Vega is loaded to your page (they provide it via CDN)
+* a JavaScript runtime of Vega is loaded as well (they provide it via CDN)
 * and viola, a juicy interactive graph is there on the page

 see the above in action [here](https://grechin.org/articles/vega_performance/generated/01_points-1000_format-json_categories-14_attributes-2_renderer-canvas.html).

-Note that in the use case above, all the heavy lifting is done by the client (a machine running your browser).
+Note that in the use case above, all the heavy lifting of visualizing things is done by the client (a machine running your browser).
 Once your data and visualization specification are loaded to the browser, it is your PC and your PC only that is responsible for the visualization, no server involved.

 ## Problems scaling Vega